Gurobi/gurobi-optimods/docs/source/mods/metromap.rst

         &\cdots
       \end{alignat}

-  The constraints need to be defined for all directions and each two non-adjacent edges.
+  The constraints need to be defined for all directions and for each two non-adjacent edges.
 We include these constraints as lazy constraints in a callback function.
 Note that indicator constraints cannot be added in a callback function.
 Hence, we define these constraints as big-M constraints.

-.. dropdown:: User Cuts
+.. dropdown:: Improving Constraints

   The IP model is well-defined with the above-discussed constraints.
-We want to add some further user cuts to slightly improve the LP relaxation and the performance of the optimization.
+However, we want to add some further constraints to slightly improve the LP relaxation and the performance of the optimization.

   The first constraint ensures that each direction is chosen only once for all edges adjacent to :math:`v`